cloudify-cosmo/getcloudify.org/source/guide/3.2/reference-diamond-snmp-integration.md

 [snmpproxy.py](https://github.com/cloudify-cosmo/cloudify-diamond-snmp-extension/blob/CFY-2305-snmp_diamond_integration/collectors/snmpproxy.py)

 SNMPProxyCollector that inherits from SNMPRawCollector.
-The only difference is the path used to publish metric.
-In our implementation, it is adjusted to [cloudify-diamond-plugin](https://github.com/cloudify-cosmo/cloudify-diamond-plugin).
+The only difference is the path used to publish metrics.
+In our implementation, it is designed to be compatible with [cloudify-diamond-plugin](https://github.com/cloudify-cosmo/cloudify-diamond-plugin).